 Always with an eye towards the landscape in her personal work, Moldenhauer took annual vacations in Utah to explore the American west, eventually wanting to relocate and live there.
 In 1991, she accepted a position at the University of Wyoming Art Museum as its curator of museum programs which coincided with the museum’s plan to relocate to a new facility designed by Antoine Predock.
 She oversaw its move and opening, which included a broadened exhibition program with an increased focus on contemporary art.
 By 2002, she became the museum’s director and chief curator.

-Over the next 15 years, Moldenhauer strategically updated the museum’s programs using the collections as its core content, building a relevant exhibition series with national and international artists, updating its education and outreach programs, initiating academic engagement to enhance the student experience and contribute to the cultural landscape of Wyoming.
+Over the next 15 years, Moldenhauer strategically updated the museum’s programs using the collections as its core content, building a relevant exhibition series with national and international artists, updating its education and outreach programs, initiating academic engagement to enhance the student experience, and contributing to the cultural landscape of Wyoming.